 - Avoid crowded places where there is the possibility of getting hit in the nose;

 - Do not wear glasses and tight face masks until your doctor allows you to;

 - Do not laugh or cry hard, and

 - Don't drink through straws.

-The final result of rhinoplasty will be apparent when the swelling is subsided, i.e., almost a year after the operation.
-The good news is that the major swelling and discolouration will fade away three months after the nose surgery, so you can see the actual result of the surgery from the third month onwards.
+The final result of surgery will be apparent when the swelling after rhinoplasty has subsided, i.e., almost a year after the operation.
+The good news is that the major swelling and discoloration will fade away three months after the nose surgery so that you can see the actual result of the surgery from the third month onwards.
 Keep your face relaxed, avoid sun exposure, and tape your nose as instructed to shorten this period.

 Possible Side Effects of Rhinoplasty